kapouer/window-page/README.md

 To use "capture" listeners, just name the methods `capture<Type>` (new in 7.1.0).

-To use the same mecanism to manage event listener on another event emitter, pass that event emitter as second argument to `Page.connect(listener, emitter)`.
+To use the same mecanism to manage event listener on another event emitter, pass that event emitter as second argument to `state.connect(listener, emitter)`.

 These event listeners are automatically added during setup, and removed during close (or disconnect).